Stigmata: Scientific research

 Many stigmatics have been exposed for using trickery.
-Magdalena de la Cruz for example confessed before she died that her stigmata was deliberate deception.
+Magdalena de la Cruz, for example, confessed before she died that her stigmata was deliberate deception.

 Early neurologist Désiré-Magloire Bourneville published works which stated that saints claiming to produce miracles or stigmata, and those claiming to be possessed, were actually suffering from epilepsy or hysteria.
 Some modern research has indicated stigmata are of hysterical origin or linked to dissociative identity disorder.

 There is a link between dietary constriction by self-starvation, dissociative mental states and self-mutilation, in the context of a religious belief.
 Anorexia nervosa cases often display self-mutilation similar to stigmata as part of a ritualistic, obsessive–compulsive disorder.
 A relationship between starvation and self-mutilation has been reported amongst prisoners of war and during famines.

 The psychologist Leonard Zusne in his book Anomalistic Psychology: A Study of Magical Thinking (1989) has written:

 In his Stigmata: A Medieval Phenomenon in a Modern Age, Ted Harrison suggests that there is no single mechanism whereby the marks of stigmata were produced.
 Harrison found no evidence from a study of contemporary cases that the marks were supernatural in origin.
 He concluded, however, that marks of natural origin need not be hoaxes.
 Some stigmatics marked themselves in attempt to suffer with Christ as a form of piety.
 Others marked themselves accidentally and their marks were noted as stigmata by witnesses.
 Often marks of human origin produced profound and genuine religious responses.

-Harrison also noted the male-to-female ratio of stigmatics, which for many centuries had been of the order of 7 to 1, had changed since the late 1800s to a ratio of 5 to 4.
-Appearance of stigmata frequently coincided with times when issues of authority loomed large in the Church.
-What was significant about stigmatics was not that they were predominantly men, but that they were non-ordained.
-Having stigmata gave them direct access to the body of Christ without requiring the permission of the Church through the Eucharist.
-Only in the last century have priests been stigmatised.
+Harrison also noted that after Saint Francis of Assisi, the stigmata was "seen as a predominantly female experience" with the female-to-male ratio of stigmatics being 7 to 1.
+Those men that were stigmatic were non-ordained, including Saint Francis.
+Harrison argues that in many cases the stigmata was a consequence of the intense personal mystical ministries practiced by those excluded from the priesthood.
+Only in the twentieth century have cases of stigmatic priests appeared.

 One suggestion is that painful bruising syndrome may explain rare cases of non self-induced stigmata.

 Skeptical investigator Joe Nickell, who investigated recent cases of stigmata such as Katya Rivas, commented that they are indistinguishable from hoaxing.

 In 2002, a psychoanalytic study of stigmatic Therese Neumann suggested her stigmata resulted from post-traumatic stress symptoms expressed in unconscious self-mutilation through abnormal autosuggestibility.

-According to a study of the French theologian Joachim Bouflet, in the 21th-century there were 200 stigmatics all over the world.
+According to a study of the French theologian Joachim Bouflet, in the 21st century there were 200 stigmatics all over the world.
 Most of them reached the third age without having particular health problems.
-The oldest stigmatic was Marie-July Jahenny who died in 1941 at the age of 91.
+The oldest stigmatic was Marie-Julie Jahenny who died in 1941 at the age of 91.
 As of 1997, the stigmatics who had been declared saints by the Roman Catholic Church were only 7.